bbauska/W3Cx-5of5/README.md

 Hi!
 I would like to present you the JSON format that is string-based format for exchanging, on the Web, JavaScript objects.
 Also, for storing JavaScript objects in databases.
-It\'s very popular and used by many Web services.
+It&apos;s very popular and used by many Web services.
 A Web service is a remote server that uses a URL to send you some formatted JavaScript data.

-Here you\'ve got an example from the **jsonplaceholder.typicode.com** Web site that provides some examples of JSON data set.
-If you want some photos, some pictures, you click on it and you\'ve got a string-based notation, a JSON version of an array.
-An array that contains pictures with albums, thumbnails\...
+Here you&apos;ve got an example from the **jsonplaceholder.typicode.com** Web site that provides some examples of JSON data set.
+If you want some photos, some pictures, you click on it and you&apos;ve got a string-based notation, a JSON version of an array.
+An array that contains pictures with albums, thumbnails&#41;

-It\'s the same data format we used in a previous module for an optional project about pictures and albums.
+It&apos;s the same data format we used in a previous module for an optional project about pictures and albums.
 How do you work with such a format?
 There are 2 different utility methods from the JSON predefined object.

 One is called "**stringify()"** and will be useful for converting a JavaScript object into JSON.
 And the other one will be "**JSON.parse()**" that will take a JSON object, a JSON string, and give back a JavaScript object.
-Let\'s see some examples.
+Let&apos;s see some examples.
 I just took an array... if you try to stringify the array...you obtain an object that contains the array with quotes around.
 This is the JSON notation of an array.
-If you\'ve got more complex objects, for example, this one: it\'s an object with different properties and one of the properties is an array that contains in turn objects.
-It\'s just an example of the albums made by Metallica.
+If you&apos;ve got more complex objects, for example, this one: it&apos;s an object with different properties and one of the properties is an array that contains in turn objects.
+It&apos;s just an example of the albums made by Metallica.

 If I try this, "**JSON.stringify()**" with this object, I get a JSON version of this object, and this can be sent through HTTP or can be downloaded from a remote server.
 HTTP is hypertext transfer protocol.
 Only text can be exchanged using HTTP and JSON is pure text.
-However, if I\'ve got to know a JSON string, I cannot access any property because this is no more a JavaScript object.
+However, if I&apos;ve got to know a JSON string, I cannot access any property because this is no more a JavaScript object.
 If I want to get back the original object from the string, I will need to use "JSON.parse()".
 And this is a real JavaScript object.
 I can access its properties and call its